 Use of electronic devices in the classroom is at the discretion of the instructor.
-These include but are not limited to cell phones, tablets, and laptops.
+These include cell phones, tablets, and laptops.

 Wi-Fi Use Policy

 Use of Wi-Fi in the classroom is at the discretion of the instructor, shall only be used for educational purposes, and students must agree to the Acceptable Use Policy upon logging in.